-Edinburgh's Hogmanay Street Party will mark its 30th anniversary year in 2022/2023 under new event organiser Unique Assembly.
-The partnership of Unique Events and Assembly Festival took over from previous organiser Underbelly earlier this year.
+Edinburgh's Hogmanay Street Party will mark its 30th anniversary year in 2023/2024 under new event organiser Unique Assembly.
+The partnership of Unique Events and Assembly Festival took over from previous organiser Underbelly last year.

 Up to 30,000 revellers will be at this year's Street Party on Princes Street with live DJ soundtracks, giant screens, funfair attractions and street food and drink.

-As well as the Midnight Fireworks display above Edinburgh Castle, this year by pyrotechnicians from Titanium, the crowd will be pulsating with light, using dedicated LED wristbands.
-The wristbands will be distributed to revellers on entering the Street Party arena at one of the entrance gates: Frederick Street, Princes Street (East end via Balmoral Hotel), Bank Street (top of the Mound).
+In 2022/23 the crowd was pulsating with light, using dedicated LED wristbands.
+The wristbands were distributed to revellers on entering the Street Party arena at one of the entrance gates: Frederick Street, Princes Street (East end via Balmoral Hotel), Bank Street (top of the Mound).

 Gates open at 8pm and last admission is 10.30pm.
 There are countdown firework displays from Edinburgh Castle on the hour at 9pm, 10pm, and 11pm before the main fireworks display above the castle at mignight.

 Edinburgh Residents (EH Postcode): £22.50 (including fees).
 Limited to 5,000 tickets.